primesearch/cofact/README.md

 test for each of those except for $F_{13}$, $F_{20}$, and $F_{24}$, have been [repeated](https://www.mersenneforum.org/node/17112?p=889067#post889067), and to meet the ideal of hardware and software-independent verification Wilfrid Keller and Gary Gostin began a follow-up project to verify Mayer’s `Mlucas` results using Woltman’s `mprime`.
+This motivated the creation of `cofact` by Gostin to augment the capabilities of `mprime`.

 `mprime` does not produce Selfridge–Hurwitz residues, however `cofact` uses mprime’s `gwnum` maths library for running the Pépin test on Fermat numbers, and results including